 Acquisitions and collaborations among agricultural drone companies

-• Terra Drone has acquired Avirtech to expand its reach in precision agriculture.
+- Terra Drone has acquired Avirtech to expand its precision agriculture reach.
 Avirtech specializes in pesticide spraying and mapping services using drones and artificial intelligence (AI) and has reduced operating costs by 30% in Indonesia and Malaysia.

-The growing interest of large companies and continuous developments in drone technology on data collection and precision agriculture indicate that drone technology will continue to be a trending topic in the agriculture sector.
+The growing interest of large companies and the continuous development of drone technology for data collection and precision agriculture indicate that drones will remain a trending topic in the agriculture sector.

 2. Using Predictive AI for intelligent forecasting

-Artificial intelligence (AI) in agrotech will reach a $4.65 billion market size by 2030, comprising predictive analytics, machine learning, and computer vision applications.
-Tech industry leaders, like Microsoft, actively contribute to this trend through initiatives like Project FarmVibes to optimize farming via drone-based data capture.
+Artificial intelligence (AI) in agrotech will reach a market size of $4.65 billion by 2030, driven by predictive analytics, machine learning, and computer vision applications.
+Tech industry leaders, like Microsoft, actively contribute to this trend through initiatives such as Project FarmVibes, which aims to optimize farming through drone-based data capture.

 Why is Predictive AI becoming a Trend in Agrotech?

-Predictive AI can be immensely helpful to farmers, enabling them to understand crop health, effectively use fertilizer, identify pests & crop diseases, and recommend solutions that solve the issue without unintended consequences to the soil and yield.
+Predictive AI can be immensely helpful to farmers, enabling them to understand crop health, use fertilizer effectively, identify pests & crop diseases, and recommend solutions that address the issue without unintended consequences for the soil or yield.
 These systems are trained to analyze and compare diverse datasets to identify patterns and predict future outcomes.

-Predictive models will soon significantly improve the efficiency, cost-effectiveness, and sustainability of agricultural produce.
-Prominent players such as John Deere, Bayer, NTT DOCOMO INC, and CNH are keen on developing predictive assistance for agricultural tasks.
+Predictive models will soon significantly improve the efficiency, cost-effectiveness, and sustainability of agricultural production.
+Prominent players such as John Deere, Bayer, NTT DOCOMO INC, and CNH are keen on developing predictive assistance to carry out agricultural tasks.

 The ultimate aim is to maximize production and optimize agricultural practices.